The Importance of Rest: An Anxiety Therapist in Madison, WI talks about why it’s not that simple

 The importance of rest is often subverted by capitalism

-This phenomena is not surprising, since I work with women and HSPs in the United States (specifically Wisconsin and Massachusetts).
+This phenomena is not surprising, since I work with women and HSPs in the United States (specifically Wisconsin, Washington, DC, and Massachusetts).
 The U.S. capitalist culture very much prioritizes productivity over rest.
 We live in a culture that puts such a high value on productivity, it might be worse only in Japan.
 In the U.S., taking more than two weeks vacation might be seen as tantamount to treason.

 There are some companies that are catching on to the fact that rest is important.
 Unlimited time off is offered for many employees whose work is not direct service based.
 However, even if my clients have that offered at their jobs, they still feel a pressure to avoid sick days and lots of vacation.
 On paper the policy says you can take off as much as you want.
 However, in practice the culture still reflects that taking time for rest is frowned upon.
 Or, as I will talk about below, other things get in the way.